gaurishiitk/cs425-Computer-Networks--2025/Homeworks/A2/README.md

 ### Implemented Features:
 - Iterative DNS resolution starting from root servers
 - Recursive DNS resolution using system's default resolver
-- Support for both A and CNAME record types
+- Support for A record types
 - Error handling for timeouts, incorrect domain names, and unreachable servers
 - Debug output for each step of the resolution process

 ### Not Implemented Features:
 - Support for other DNS record types (MX, TXT, etc.)
 - Caching of DNS responses
-- Custom DNS server implementation

 ## Design Decisions

 ### DNS Query Approach
 - Used `dnspython` library for constructing and parsing DNS messages
 - Implemented separate functions for iterative and recursive lookups

-### Error Handling
-- Implemented timeout mechanism for DNS queries
-- Graceful handling of "NXDOMAIN" and other DNS-specific errors

 ## Implementation Details